Urigo/tortilla/README.md

 $ npm run step -- edit "step index"

 Edit the provided step.
 This will get you into rebase mode, so once you've finished editing your step, just type `git rebase --continue` and let git do its magic.
 You can add, remove and tag new steps during editing without worrying about the up-comming commits, this helper is smart enough to adjust their content and messages based on your actions.
+An optional `--root` option can be provided if you would like to edit the root.

 #### Reword Step

 $ npm run step -- reword "step index" --message="step message"

 Replace the provided step's message with the provided message (Will open an editor if no message is provided).
+An optional `--root` option can be provided if you would like to reword the root.

 #### Tag Step